 This tray would make a great at-home date night meal that looks super impressive while actually being pretty easy to put together.

 While the food is the real star of this show there are a few supporting actors that need to be acknowledged.
 I set up my charcuterie boards on wooden cutting boards nestled in a metal tray.

-Trays are great becuase you can set everything up in the kitchen and then easily carry it all to the dining room (or, lets be honest to living room to watch TV).
+Trays are great because you can set everything up in the kitchen and then easily carry it all to the dining room, poolside or, let’s be honest to the living room to watch TV.
 The tray I use came from Aldi’s a few summers ago but they’re everywhere these days.